Indian who was shot in Kyiv during Ukraine-Russia war returning to India on Monday: V K Singh | Law-Order

 - India

-Indian student Harjot Singh, who was shot in Kyiv a few days back during the Ukraine-Russia war, is returning to Delhi on Monday, Minister of State for Civil Aviation V K Singh said.
+Indian student Harjot Singh who was shot in Kyiv in Ukraine a few days ago is returning to Delhi on Monday, Union Minister of State for Civil Aviation V K Singh said.

+His family in Delhi said they are ''very very happy'' that he is returning and are eagerly awaiting his arrival.

+''Harjot Singh is the Indian who was shot during the war in Kyiv.
+His passport was also lost in the chaos,'' V K Singh tweeted.

 On March 1, medical student Naveen SG from Karnataka was killed in shelling in Ukrainian city of Kharkiv when he ventured out to buy food for himself and fellow students.